 The rich and powerful used to love government, back in the feudal days of old, when the king was benefactor to his lords and ladies, allowing them free reign over their own subjects, the serfs and little townspeople.
 That was when government and Big Religion were rolled into one.
 The combined leviathan controlled every facet of everyone's life.
 But then came this radical new kind of government called democracy , something about "We the People", and "all men are created equal," and stuff like that which threatened to demolish the whole wonderful system the upper crust had going its way for thousands of years.

-It turns out that some in America really don't much like that democracy thing, and would like to hijack it if they could.
+It turns out that some in America actually don't much like that democracy thing, and would like to hijack it if they could.
 This, of course, would be the conservatives.... both those of the rich and powerful, professional corporate type, and those sometimes lovable (sometimes not) mush-brains often referred to as social conservatives.

-Corporations make billions upon billions through military contracts.
+Conservative support for such a humongous, bloated military - rife with more fiscal waste and abuse than almost all other government programs put together - is only partly to do with protecting the country, or even poking our "small" government finger into every single foreign conflagration.
+CorpCons, with the perennial blessing of SoCons at the ballot box, love to set up government support for corporations, well, at least the right corporations... conservative corporations.
+There are few corporations more conservative than defense contractors.
+Such corporations make billions upon billions through military contracts.
 And this gravy train continues year after year, decade after decade.
 Over and above this largess, much of American militarism is, in fact, simply promotion of U.S. business interests.
 Hiding behind the clarion call to defend America against the boogey-man of fascism, communism, terrorism, whatever the latest "ism" might be, is the conservative desire to divide and dominate... the markets of the world.
 In the cases of the wars in Korea and Vietnam, hatred for communism teamed up with a keen determination to protect and preserve U.S. raw material resources, as well as consumer markets in Asia.
 American bellicosity in the Middle East is almost solely as a result of this being the great oil pool of the world.

-Big Business requires a big government, if for no other reason than to sort out all of the legal squabbles corporations have with each other.
+Meanwhile, Big Business requires a big government, if for no other reason than to sort out all of the legal squabbles corporations have with each other.
 Beyond that, Big Business actually likes governmental regulations and red-tape that make it more difficult for newcomers, small-fry and less dexterous competitors.
 And the more corrupt the governmental system, the more Big Business basks and luxuriates in its innate advantages of capital and connection.
 A small, lean, efficient government just wouldn't be able to serve this important business purpose at all.
 A huge and complex government system crawling with paid lobbyists - precisely what the average citizen would describe as bloated and inefficient - is absolutely ideal for corporatists.
 The average citizen has not a single lobbyist, while the oil companies have hundreds or thousands.

 Meanwhile, some of the biggest prizes for the CorpCons involve the vast resources of the "commons" that a government ostensibly controls.
-This land, water, air belongs to the people, but Big Business wants and needs it.
-A smaller, efficient government might effectively protect these precious resources.
+This land, water, air belongs to the people, but Big Business wants it.
+An efficient government might effectively protect these precious resources.
 Within a big, clumsy government, all manners of shenanigans can be manipulated and hidden, at least for a while, as Big Business gets its clutches on the peoples' property.
 From Harding's Teapot Dome scandal, to Reagan giving away the old growth forests, to Bush's attempt to steal the Arctic National Wildlife Refuge, conservatives within government are always trying to find a way to steal national resources from the public and get them into the hands of private corporations, including the public airwaves that conservative corporations have used to their great advantage to dominate the media.
-Today the CorpCons have their sights on the internet, as well as Social Security and Medicare, as plums ready to be plucked.
+Today the CorpCons have their sights on the internet, as well as Social Security and Medicare, as social plums ready to be plucked.

 So CorpCons need and want a Big Government, but one that is putty in their hands.
 So when they wax eloquently about "small government," it's really just code for dismantling all the elements of the government that protect the people and their assets, while expanding the ways that allow corporations to run wild.